To schedule interviews with our experts or for help with a news story, please contact our PR agency:

 Learn more about our partnership with Cutting Costs for Celiacs.

-Content available to reference for educational purposes, including articles, downloadable PDFs, magazines, videos, infographics & educational bulletins.
+Here you’ll find GIG content available to reference for educational purposes, including articles, downloadable PDFs, magazines, videos, infographics & our educational bulletins.

 Disclaimer: Resources on this page may be used for educational purposes.
 If quoted, credit must be given to the Gluten Intolerance Group of NA (GIG).
 If you would like to request permission to reproduce an article, please send inquiry to firstname.lastname@example.org.